 Legal stuff: Except as noted, the views expressed here are not the views of Regents of the University of Minnesota or any of its regents, faculty, staff or students.
+So there.

-- Kristine said Excellent information – thank you!
-So glad you wrote in.
+- Kristine said Thanks, Kathleen!!
+So glad you liked it.